What do epidemiologists rely on

 What Is Epidemiology?

+What distinguishes epidemiologists from other researchers is that they look at how social, political, and environmental factors interact to affect disease risk.
 Work Environment.Epidemiology is the study of health-related events in defined human or animal populations.
-27 January 2021.However, in general, most epidemiologists are responsible for: Designing and managing studies of public health problems.
 On average, an epidemiologist can make between $76,000 and $144,000, according to Salary.comRecommandé pour vous en fonction de ce qui est populaire • Avis

 Epidemiologist